 Findings of expressed prostatic secretions may include the following.

 This may also be called a negative result.

-Few or no white blood cells are seen when the sample is viewed
+Few or no white blood cells are seen when the sample is viewed under a microscope.

 No bacteria grow in the sample.

 This may also be called a positive result.

 White blood cells, pus cells, or other types of cells that point to inflammation are seen when the sample is viewed under the microscope.